 What are cherry angiomas?

-A cherry angioma is a small (a dot) to quite large, fairly common, benign (non-malignant / non-cancerous), bright cherry red/ purple, smooth or raised area (bump or dome shaped), of clusters of tiny blood vessels on the skin.
-They tend to occur in older people (over 30 years of age), but do occur in children.
+A cherry angioma can be a small dot to quite large, fairly common, benign, or non-cancerous bright cherry red or purple, smooth, or raised area, usually featuring a bump or dome shaped clusters of tiny blood vessels on the skin.
+They tend to occur in older people over 30 years of age, but do occur in children.

 What causes cherry angiomas?

 While their cause is unknown, they do however tend to run in families.
-Some environmental factors (climate, chemicals etc), may also play a role.
+Some environmental factors such as climate, chemical exposure, etc. may also play a role.

 What are the symptoms of cherry angiomas?